Trademark Goods and Services: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 Frequently Asked Questions

-You can search for acceptable goods and services using the Acceptable Identification of Goods and Services Manual.
+You can search for acceptable goods and services using the Acceptable Identification of Goods and Services Manual (ID manual).
+This manual includes a listing of descriptions that are pre-approved by the USPTO.
 It is not recommended to copy the description of the goods and services from the database, but to use it as a guide.
-If the same product or service can fall under multiple classifications, look at the differences to ensure you adjust the description to fit to the chosen classification, or else change the classification.
+If the same product or service can fall under multiple classifications, look at the differences to ensure you adjust the description to fit the chosen classification or otherwise change the classification.